 Tennis-Djokovic on Australian Open entry list, no Serena Williams

-SYDNEY, Dec 8 (Reuters) - World number one Novak Djokovic was named on the official entry list for next year's Australian Open on Wednesday but 23-times Grand Slam singles champion Serena Williams was not included.
+SYDNEY, Dec 8 (Reuters) - World number one Novak Djokovic was named on the official entry list for next year's Australian Open on Wednesday but 23-times Grand Slam singles champion Serena Williams was absent.

-Djokovic, who was also on the entry list for the ATP Cup in Sydney when that was released on Tuesday, has declined to disclose his vaccination status despite everyone at Melbourne Park needing to be inoculated against COVID-19.
+Djokovic has declined to disclose his vaccination status despite all players, officials, staff and fans at the Jan.
+17-30 tournament at Melbourne Park needing to be inoculated against COVID-19.

+Local media reports said that everyone on the entry list needed to be vaccinated or have a medical exemption.
+Tennis Australia did not immediately reply to a request for confirmation of that rule.

+Djokovic, who will be bidding for a record 21st Grand Slam men's singles title if he plays at the tournament, said last week that he would be making a decision "very soon" about travelling to Australia.

-Tournament organiser Craig Tiley said last month that the 40-year-old American, who needs one more Grand Slam title to match Margaret Court's record of 24, would be playing at Melbourne Park from Jan.
-17 to 30.
+Tournament organiser Craig Tiley said last month that the 40-year-old American, who needs one more Grand Slam title to match Margaret Court's record of 24, would be playing at Melbourne Park.

+After her semi-final loss to Naomi Osaka at this year's Australian Open, Williams paused for a moment and put her hand on her heart as she left Rod Laver Arena to a standing ovation, later tearfully cutting short a news conference.

+Her name was the most obvious omission from the field with 20-times Grand Slam champion Roger Federer having already confirmed that he would skip the event as he recovers from another round of knee surgeries.

 (Reporting by Nick Mulvenney, Editing by Peter Rutherford )